mkloubert/vs-deploy/README.md

 | `port` | The TCP port of the server.
 Default: `22` |
 | `user` | Username.
 Default: `anonymous` |

+#### test

+A mock deployer that only displays what files would be deployed.

+This is a good tool to check package configuration.

 ### How to execute

 Press `F1` to open the list of commands and enter one of the following commands: